Holdenxie/cse15l-lab-reports/LabReport3.md

 -size +1M: Finds files larger than 1 megabyte.
 -user username: Finds files owned by a specific user.
 -perm mode: Finds files with specific permissions.

+The output serves a guide for me to understand the funcationality of the command.
+I did not change any output, but rather use it in my own context.

+## Find
+find -type d -name - this commands finds the directory with the inputted name `$ find -type d -name biomed
+./technical/biomed
+`